-When this becomes a reality, pathology will prove to be a significant service for the Ministry of Health, not only in strengthening healthcare delivery, but also in helping to keep healthcare costs under control.
+When this becomes a reality, pathology will prove to be a significant service for the MOH, not only in strengthening healthcare delivery, but also in helping to keep healthcare costs under control.
 Other than that, it is also my vision for the pathology specialty to become more seamless as well as comprehensive in its service delivery.

 In terms of the industry, I strongly believe that the industry has a bright future, and is set to become the main function of the healthcare system.
 After all, pathology is already a key driver at every level of care – prevention, diagnostics, monitoring.
 We are now evolving towards personalised treatment.

 8. Do you think the industry is well-equipped to train the future generation of pathologists?

 Rapid change has become a defining feature of our industry, and it is no different for pathology.
 As a result, we need to continue to build up our skills and knowledge in the face of new developments.
 Training certainly forms a crucial part of this industry.